ComradePotato1/CS35L-project/README.md

 Following the setup installer, execute and start the server.

-Then, edit the `.env` file in the express folder if necessary, so that it matches your MySQL server environment.
+Then, edit the `.env` file in `/express` if necessary, so that it matches your MySQL server environment.
 An example `.env` has been provided in the express folder
 ```
 DB_HOST=localhost
 DB_USER=root